MicrosoftDocs/fabric-docs/docs/admin/admin-compliance.md

 ### Customer-managed keys

-[Customer-managed keys](/power-bi/enterprise/service-encryption-customer-managed-keys) - Customer-managed keys lets you use your own organization's keys for encryption, instead of Microsoft-managed keys.
+[Customer-managed keys](/power-bi/enterprise/service-encryption-customer-managed-keys) lets you use your own organization's keys for encryption, instead of Microsoft-managed keys.
 Customer-managed keys are not supported in Microsoft Fabric.
 Turn on the *compliance settings* if you want to use customer-managed keys in Microsoft Fabric.
 If you're already using customer-managed keys and the *compliance settings* isn't turned on, Microsoft Fabric will not work as expected.

 ## How to enable non-compliant features?